 One of the fundamental pillars for a wide and efficient dissemination of the results of the project is a strong visual identity.
-For this reason, RURALIZATION will develop a recognizable and consistent visual identity.
+For this reason, RURALIZATION has developed a recognizable and consistent visual identity.

-Key promotional material in this stage will be the project's logotype and visual identity.
+Key promotional material in this stage are the project's logotype and visual identity.
 These two should specify the rest of the communication and dissemination activities, define the project's identity and generally ensure recognisability of the project with the external stakeholders.

-The logo in Figure 1 has been designed and accepted by all partners to carry the project's message and approach.
+The logo in Figure 2 has been designed and accepted by all partners to carry the project's message and approach.